jonpackles/tnyint-technical-test/docs/designer-test.md

 | ------- | ------ |
 | <img src="layouts/designer/layout_large.jpg" width="800" height="auto" alt="" /> | <img src="layouts/designer/layout_small.jpg" width="auto" alt="" /> |

-Use [this Figma file](https://www.figma.com/file/CxLfPKxVJqN6dFIzrVJdX6/TNY-Interactives-Code-Test?node-id=372%3A827) for further specification of the layout requirements.
+Use the Figma file sent to you in the assignment instructions email for further specification of the layout requirements.

 ### Requirements
 * Must use semantic HTML